vdaluz/trello-extractor/README.md

 ## Troubleshooting

-### Attachments Fail with HTTP 401
+### Attachments Not Downloading
+If attachments fail to download:
+- Ensure you've set up authentication with `ruby src/trello_extractor.rb setup`
+- Verify your API key and token are correct at https://trello.com/app-key
+- Check that your token has read permissions
+- The tool will create `attachment_info.md` files with URLs for manual download if needed

+### Authentication Setup Issues
-- Run `ruby src/trello_extractor.rb setup` to configure authentication
+- Run `ruby src/trello_extractor.rb setup` to configure credentials interactively
-- Verify your API key and token are correct
+- Verify your API key and token are correct at https://trello.com/app-key
 - Check that your token has read permissions

 ### Large Boards Take Time